 During the final semester of the sixth year, after completing the study of all subjects, a three-month review period with essays assignments is offered.
 Students review each subject from the perspective of integration and application to practice, and write a short essay.
 Only students who have fully participated in the review and have completed the essays will be qualified for graduation.

 In order to integrate the teachings and keep up the inspiration, students are expected to do a daily lam rim meditation.
 Daily meditations will create the habit of applying the teachings to one’s mind and prepare students for the longer retreats that are part of the program requirements.

-Students’ progress on understanding how to meditate is monitored through an annual written evaluation that indicates a student’s understanding of particular topics of meditation covered.
+Students’ progress in their understanding of meditation is monitored through an annual written evaluation that indicates the student’s understanding of the particular topics of meditation covered.

 The Masters Program retreat requirements